kalkidan999/kalkidan999/README.md

 Here are some ideas to get you started:
 -->
-- 😄 I’m Computer Engineer
+- 😄 I’m Computer Engineer, Software Engineer
 - 🔭 I’m currently working as Mobile application developer
-- 🌱 I’m currently learning Software Engineering
-- 👯 I’m looking to collaborate on js, mongodb, dart PL projects
+- 👯 I’m looking to collaborate on js, mongodb, dart, flutter PL projects
 - 💬 Ask me about anything
 - 📫 How to reach me - LinkedIN(Kalkidan Demes)